hilios/sku-recommendations/README.md

 #### Running

-Given an structured JSON execute the `jar` in your environment, and then type the SKU you would like to fetch the recommendations:
+Execute the `jar` in your environment passing the path of the input JSON data as argument, then type the SKU you would like to fetch the recommendations:

 ```shell
 $ java -jar home24-recommendations.jar path/to/data.json